Ningyo: Zoological hypotheses

 Another prominent theory is that the misidentification of the dugong led to mermaid lore, but detractors pointed out that the dugong's range reaches only as far north as Okinawa (formerly the Kingdom of Ryūkyū), and so was not likely to have been seen during premodern times in various locations in Japan where mermaid legend (priestess who ate the mermaid) is known to occur.
+(Note: According to a survey by Harumi Takahashi, the legend is found in 28 prefectures.)
 However, this argument is flawed, since there were other sea mammals of the Sirenia order, namely Steller's sea cows which were native to the Bering Sea, and could have plausibly wandered into northern Japanese seas.
 Other sea mammals such as seals and dolphins are also candidates to have been mistaken for human-fish.
 (Note: A bearded seal gained the popular name Tama-chan when it wandered off its native polar seas came upstream to be seen by residents of Tokyo.)

+The ichthyologist Haruo Takashima also pointed out that "Japanese people only saw real dugongs after the Meiji era, but there are eyewitness testimonies of mermaids in older times".

 An inscribed wooden slat (mokkan) containing drawings of ningyo (13th century) suggest the actual animal captured may have been a pinniped, such as a seal (cf. §Ritual offering tablet).

-The ichthyologist's hypothesis that the ningyo legend originated from sightings of the red-crested oarfish (Note: First proposed by Keitarō Uchida (1960, 1962).) is bolstered by the lore or reports that the ningyo has red cockscomb (§Shokoku rijindan) or light red hair (§Kasshi yawa).
+The ichthyologist's hypothesis that the ningyo legend originated from sightings of the red-crested oarfish (Note: First proposed by Keitarō Uchida (1960, 1962).)—which drifts ashore even in the Hokuriku region—is bolstered by the lore or reports that the ningyo has a red cockscomb (§Shokoku rijindan) or light red hair (§Kasshi yawa).
+(Note: In Kikuoka Senryō's essay Shokoku Rijindan, it is described as having something like a red cockscomb on its collar.
+In Kasshi Yawa, it is described as "pale in color, with thin red, long hair".)
 This cockscomb also is mentioned in the novel by §Saikaku.